trueos/pcbsd/src-qt5/docs/install.rst

 =======================

 The "System Selection" screen, shown in Figure 3.2a, allows you to install a desktop (PC-BSD®) or a server (TrueOS®) operating system.
 It also can be used for :ref:`Restoring the Operating System`.
-The rest of this chapter concentrates on a desktop installation.
+This chapter concentrates on a desktop installation.
 Refer to :ref:`Install a Server` for instructions on how to install a command-line only server.

 **Figure 3.2a: System Selection Screen**